 Military divorces can be very different from civilian divorces.
-Our founding attorney, Ted Smith, has developed a strong practice within our firm for military divorce.
-His experience as a judge advocate general (JAG) officer at Fort Hood gives us a unique set of skills that can work to your benefit as a military member or spouse of a military member.
+Our attorney Ted Smith has developed a strong practice within our firm for military divorce.
+Ted’s experience as a judge advocate general (JAG) officer at Fort Hood and Nancy’s 24 years of experience in family law gives us a unique set of skills that can work to your benefit as a military member or spouse of a military member.

 What Makes a Military Divorce Different?